 Heady has a very interesting answer to this conundrum.
 How can you tell who can effectively be coached in a large team?
 To identify likely candidates, Heady asks, “what have you learned from your greatest losses, and how did you bounce back?”
 This question reveals which employees are most honest, introspective, and resilient.
 These will usually prove the most malleable and coachable.

 People who are more collaborative and actively want to learn and grow prove easiest to work with.
-Dealing with a setback is very character-building and demonstrates determination, which stands learners in good stead.
+Dealing with a setback is very character-building and demonstrates determination, which stands learners in good stead, particularly when supported by a demo-driven coaching and gamification platform that makes progress visible.
 “I don’t think any of us are ready for a promotion until we’ve been kicked in the teeth, sometimes multiple times,” explains Heady, “because that shows the resilience you have.”

 What Makes a Successful Rep a Great Coach?